Honda's bonsai two-wheeled concepts: Scooterdom is about to be pimped

+The first thing to understand is that the scooter is key in Asia.
 Most of the road traffic in a region where 60 percent of all humanity lives is still comprised of two wheelers and 90 percent of those two-wheelers are scooters.
 Men and women ride in equal numbers, age is no barrier with most males riding pre-teen and many girls of the lower teenage years often seen on public roads, usually without a helmet.

 People all know the risks, they happily accept them, and the under-funded police forces have better things to do than stop a kid getting to work.
 Even if a policeman were to take action, it would be silly to take a fine from someone who earns so little.
 This is low friction society.
 Everybody gets on with their business.

 In the low-speed urban environment where the majority of the world's powered two-wheeled machinery live (Asia), comfortable riding requires a different type of machine than the much heavier large capacity motorcycles which rule in Western countries.

 Scooters are much easier to ride than traditional motorcycles in urban conditions, particularly where you need to pick your way through the acres of cars which comprise Asian urban traffic and essentially crawl their way to any given destination.

 The reality is that most of the two-wheeled machinery sold into the American and European markets would rarely get out of first gear in most Asian cities.

 Of the world's urban conglomerates with populations greater than a million humans, 46 percent are in Asia.